Bits-Coin/bits-coin/README.md

 What is BitsCoin?
 ----------------

-BitsCoin (DGB) is a rapidly growing decentralized, global blockchain that was founded in early 2014 with a focus on cyber security, payments & secure communications technologies.
+Bits-Coin (BITS) is a rapidly growing decentralized, global blockchain that was founded in late 2021 with a focus on cyber security, payments & secure communications technologies.

-For more information, as well as an immediately useable, binary version of the BitsCoin Core software, see https://bitscoin.io
+For more information, as well as an immediately useable, binary version of the Bits-Coin Core software, see https://bitscoin.io

 BitsCoin FAQ
 -------------
-Launch Date: January 10th, 2014
+Launch Date: October 15th, 2021 Hard fork blockchain from Digibyte core v7.17.2 released under the terms of the MIT Open Source License Agreement

 Blockchain Type: Public, Decentralized, UTXO based, Multi-Algorithm

-Ticker Symbol: DGB
+Ticker Symbol: BITS

-Genesis Block Hash: "USA Today: 10/Jan/2014, Target: Data stolen from up to 110M customers"
+Genesis Block Hash: "The Evolution of Technology opens doors to a new decentralized financial freedom era "

 Max Total Supply: 21 Billion BitsCoins in 21 Years (2035)